VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 This appendix describes how to obtain, build, and run the RI.

-These instructions describe five different scenarios for running the RI using the **Conference** solution:
+These instructions describe five different scenarios for running the RI using the **Conference** Visual Studio solution:

 1. Running the application on a local web server and using a local message bus and event store.